GitbookIO/gitbook/.github/ISSUE_TEMPLATE.md

 ### What is the current behavior?

-If the current behavior is a bug, please provide the steps to reproduce. if possible, provide the GitBook version being used (`gitbook -v`) and the system infromations (OS and version).
+If the current behavior is a bug, please provide the steps to reproduce. if possible, provide the GitBook version being used (`gitbook -V`) and the system infromations (OS and version).

 ### What is the expected behavior?